sheam/less-annoying-grid/README.md

 This callback is called when the grid needs to fetch data.
 You can return static data, data already loaded, or fetch data over a network and return it.
 See more information on the types used below.

+### getDetailModelAsync
+`getDetailModelAsync?: (model: TSummaryModel) => Promise<TDetailModel>;`

+When the row details are shown, by default the detail panel just has access to the summary model.
+To help to keep your summary model light, then you can have a different detailed model that will be loaded on demand, using a heavier model, and a different endpoint.

 ### IPagination
 Used for passing a filter to `getDataAsync` to indicate how the returned data should be paginated.